naemon/naemon.github.io/documentation/usersguide/flapping.md

 ### Flap Detection for Hosts

-Host flap detection works in a similiar manner to service flap detection, with one important difference: Naemon will attempt to check to see if a host is flapping whenever:
+Host flap detection works in a similar manner to service flap detection, with one important difference: Naemon will attempt to check to see if a host is flapping whenever:

 <ul>
 <li>The host is checked (actively or passively)